10 Things You Should Check Off Before Moving Abroad

 2. Understand Any Risk and Advisory Warnings

 It only takes a glance of the news to understand that countries that seem safe today may not be tomorrow, so it’s necessary to truly understand the political and risk climate of any country you’re moving to.
-Check out the 5 most dangerous countries to visit.

 Even the safest of countries may have travel warnings associated with it, and knowing these ahead of time can help prepare an expat making a move and living in a new home country.